dmosher42/pintos/README.md

 # pintos

-Note: if compiling src/utils/make gives an error, change LDLIBS = -lm to
+Note: if compiling utils gives an error, change LDLIBS = -lm in src/utils/makefile to
 LDFLAGS = -lm